 At Sankt Ignatios, the kind of education you choose depends on your needs and ambitions.
 The allmän kurs (general education) is offered to those who need to complete the foundational education that young people in Sweden usually complete by the age of 19.
 Our college courses and programs are offered to those who want to study the Orthodox tradition or train for leadership and pastoral roles in the Church.
 The Department of Eastern Christian Studies, which is part of EHS in Bromma, offers bachelor’s, master’s and doctoral programs in Eastern Christian studies.
 Click on a title below to find out more.

 Application period for the school year 2023-2024 is now open.

 It is now possible for citizens of the EU and EAA countries to apply for courses and programs at Sankt Ignatios Folkhögskola (allmän kurs) and College (vocational, theological and academic).
 You fill find information about the different programs and courses below.
-The application period closes at 23.59 on April 17th 2023.

 You can apply for courses by pressing the APPLY button at the top right hand of the page or by clicking here

 Sankt Ignatios is a unique institution in that it encompasses broad expertise in several Orthodox traditions, which is reflected in the composition of its staff, students, course offerings, research areas and collaborative endeavours.
 There are few, if any, other institutions in the world where staff and students from the Tewahedo-, Coptic, Syriac, and Byzantine Church traditions work, study and conduct research together.
 Sankt Ignatios’ collaborative environment is flourishing both locally at the campus in Södertälje, Sweden, but also internationally, as a platform for international collaboration and networking.
 Sankt Ignatios is uniquely situated to facilitate new connections between Orthodox institutions around the globe.